 Also be sure to thank my wife Jane, because if it weren’t for her “efforts”, we wouldn’t know about these great work knee pads!

 Love ya Jane <3

-Tilers Place is entirely self funded and contains zero advertisements, providing every one with free tiling information, reviews and tutorials.
+Tilers Place is entirely self funded and provides every one with free tiling information, reviews and tutorials for no charge.

 If you enjoyed the article, please give it a share!

 It will greatly help the site and ensure it continues to provide quality content for everyone.